-If scanning a duplicated ballot prepared by the Resolution Board, first confirm that the reason presented on screen is valid and that the duplicate ballot should be tabulated as such.
-VotingWorks recommends scanning all duplicate ballots as the last batch on election night.
+If scanning a duplicated ballot prepared by the Resolution Board, first confirm that the reason presented on screen is valid and that the duplicated ballot should be tabulated as such.
+VotingWorks recommends scanning all duplicated ballots as the last batch on election night.

-Tabulate Ballot and Continue Scanning.
-The duplicate ballot will be recorded with the condition shown on screen and the scanner will continue scanning the remaining ballots in the batch.
+Yes, tabulate ballot as is.
+The duplicated ballot will be recorded with the condition shown on screen and the scanner will continue scanning the remaining ballots in the batch.

 The example below shows a Blank Ballot duplicated by the Resolution Board that is being tabulated as a blank ballot.